vatpac-technology/sops/docs/aerodromes/Brisbane (YBBN)/operations.md

 When using the SODPROPS mode, pass traffic information to aircraft that are departing and landing at the same time

 !!! example
-    BN_TWR: "ABC, Traffic is DEF, a 737, on short final for the opposite direction parallel runway.
+    **BN ADC:** "ABC, Traffic is DEF, a 737, on short final for the opposite direction parallel runway.
 Runway 01R, Cleared for Takeoff"
-    ABC: "Cleared for Takeoff Runway 01R, ABC"
+    **ABC:** "Cleared for Takeoff Runway 01R, ABC"
-    BN_TWR: "DEF, Traffic is ABC, an A320, departing from the opposite direction parallel runway to the South-West.
+    **BN ADC:** "DEF, Traffic is ABC, an A320, departing from the opposite direction parallel runway to the South-West.
 Runway 19R, Cleared to Land"
-    DEF: "Cleared to Land Runway 19R, DEF"
+    **DEF:** "Cleared to Land Runway 19R, DEF"

 ## Parallel Runway Operations - Runway Selection
 Aircraft shall be assigned the following runways for departure when PROPS are in progress: